11 Rules for Public Speaking with Social Anxiety

 8. Look the Part

 For those that don’t have the money, don’t worry.
-Here are the necessary tips that work for everyone:
+Here are some essential tips that work for everyone:

-· Clothes: good fit, no stains, no wrinkles (strongly recommended)
+- Clothes: snug fit, no stains, no wrinkles (strongly recommended)

-If you still need help finding a dressing style, this is the greatest advice ever given to me**.
-Find a TV show character that you admire and copy their dressing style.**
+If you still need help finding a dressing style, this is the greatest advice ever given to me.
+Find a TV show character that you admire and mimic their dressing style.

 9. Come Prepared

-Coming prepared means being prepared to deal with unforeseen circumstances like a corrupted file, or heavy traffic.
+Coming prepared means being prepared to deal with unforeseen circumstances like a corrupted file, or heavy traffic on your way to the location of the presentation.

 Try to have your presentation props and/or PowerPoint set up the day before to ensure it works.
 Also, set it up 5-10 minutes before time to present (if applicable).

-I can’t tell you how many times this helped me when I realized 5 minutes before a presentation I forgot to add my name.
+I can’t tell you how many times this helped me when I realized 5 minutes before a presentation I forgot to add something small, like my group members names.

 10. Get Feedback